MicrosoftDocs/fabric-docs/docs/data-factory/foreach-activity.md

 ### General settings

 1. Create a new pipeline in your workspace.
 1. Search for **ForEach** in the pipeline **Activities** pane, and select it to add it to the pipeline canvas.
-If you cannot see it initially, use the arrow on the right side of the activities toolbar to scroll to the right to find it.
+If you can't see it initially, use the arrow on the right side of the activities toolbar to scroll to the right to find it.

    :::image type="content" source="media/foreach-activity/add-foreach-activity-to-pipeline.png" alt-text="Screenshot of the Fabric UI with the Activities pane and ForEach activity highlighted.":::